BarkingBreakStudio/Network10Lib/README.md

 ## Getting Started

 1. Install Visual Studio 2022
+2. Open Solution, VS2022 will install all required packages automatically
-2. Set one of the demo projects as startup project
+3. Set one of the demo projects as startup project
-3. Hit play
+4. Hit play